 Employees should consult with their Department Head and Borough Manager prior to taking an approved leave.
 If you fail to return to work after your FMLA leave for any reason except for circumstances beyond your control, you must pay back all unpaid health insurance premiums.
 With regard to the employee's contribution portion of his/her health benefits pursuant to Chapter 78, P.L 2011 and any voluntary supplemental benefits that the employee may have, the employee is solely responsible for making payment arrangements with the Borough or for any voluntary benefits, to the respective insurance company.
 Your healthcare coverage may cease if your premium payment is more than thirty (30) days late.
-With regard to any pension contribution that you may have, you must contact the Borough Manager to make payment arrangements concerning contributions or credits paid toward your pension benefits.
+With regard to any pension contributions or credits paid toward your pension benefits.
 If you fail to return to work after your FMLA leave for any reason except for circumstances beyond your control, you must pay back all unpaid health insurance premiums.